Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 Overall, a Pointer Greyhound is a great option for people with a lot of time on their hands and a lot of love to give.

-Make sure you’re prepared for the outdoors and endless playtime, but also evenings cuddling on the sofa.
+Ensure you’re prepared for the outdoors and endless playtime, as well as evenings cuddling on the sofa.